jubstuff/where-to-start-with/README.md

 This is a highly opinionated list of the best resources for developers who want to save the time and stress of figuring out what to read/watch/hear to start learning a about a topic.

+The idea is to suggest just one starting point for each section.

 ## Writing good code

 Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin. - [Amazon](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)